jessicakarpovich/movie-search-app/readme.md

 ## Optional Steps ##
 1. If you plan on making changes to the sass files, run `gulp watch` in the terminal to have the CSS immediately updated.

--*Note:* Before using the above command, you may need to install Browsersync, or to remove some code from the gulpfile.
+- *Note:* Before using the above command, you may need to install Browsersync, or to remove some code from the gulpfile.

-Browsersync allows you to see your changes applied live in your browser.
+- Browsersync allows you to see your changes applied live in your browser.
 To install it go [here](https://browsersync.io/#install).

 2. To use Autoprefixer, to add vendor prefixes to CSS, install [gulp-postcss](https://github.com/postcss/gulp-postcss) and [Autoprefixer](https://github.com/postcss/autoprefixer) by using `npm install gulp-postcss autoprefixer` in your project directory.

 # Current Functionality #

 So far, only the home page is complete.
-When the user enters a search term into the search box and either presses enter or clicks the search icon, the result of their search is displayed below.
+When the user enters a search term into the search box and either presses enter or clicks the search icon, the result of their search is displayed below and saved using the Web Storage API.
+Upon later visits, the latest search will be displayed to the user.

--If the search found matches, they will be displayed using a 3-column layout.
+- If the search found matches, they will be displayed using a 1, 2, or 3-column layout (depending on the screen size).

--If there are no results, it will say "No matching results." and show what the user entered.
+- If there are no results, it will say "No matching results." and show what the user entered.

 ## Layout ##

-The design is currently not responsive and therefore may look incorrect on small or very large displays.
+The design is now responsive and looks correctly on all screens at and above 320px in width.
+On screens below 494px in width, the main navigation is hidden and can be toggled by clicking the hamburger icon.